MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 #### Other known issues
 - Restarting the machine during application installation is not supported.
 Please ignore the restart request if possible or pass an argument to the installer to not require a restart.
-- Setting EnforceMicrosoftStoreVersioningRequirements=true, when using the command line interface, will throw an error, even if the vesrion is set correctly.
-To work around this issue, use EnforceMicrosoftStoreVersioningRequirements=false in the conversion template file.
-- Adding files to MSIX packages in package editor does not add the file to the folder that the user right-clicks.
-To work around this issue, ensure that the file being added is in the correct classic app location.
-For example if you want to add a file in the VFS\ProgramFilesx86\MyApp folder, copy the file locally to your C:\Program Files (86)\MyApp location first, then in the package editor right-click Package files, and then click Add file.
-Browse to the newly copied file, then click Save.

 ### MSIX Packaging Tool logs
 Conversion logs can be found at %localappdata%\packages\Microsoft.MsixPackagingTool_8wekyb3d8bbwe\LocalState\DiagOutputDir\